micmejia/bible-dump/NKJV/Joshua/Josh 5.md

 For all the people who came out had been circumcised, but all the people born in the wilderness, on the way as they came out of Egypt, had not been circumcised.

 ###### 6
-For the children of Israel walked forty years in the wilderness, till all the people _who were_ men of war, who came out of Egypt, were [^d]consumed, because they did not obey the voice of the Lord--to whom the Lord swore that He would not show them the land which the Lord had sworn to their fathers that He would give us, "a land flowing with milk and honey."
+For the children of Israel walked forty years in the wilderness, till all the people _who were_ men of war, who came out of Egypt, were consumed, because they did not obey the voice of the Lord--to whom the Lord swore that He would not show them the land which the Lord had sworn to their fathers that He would give us, "a land flowing with milk and honey."

 ###### 7
 Then Joshua circumcised their sons _whom_ He raised up in their place; for they were uncircumcised, because they had not been circumcised on the way.